msandifo/reprosci/2018/reprosci001/Readme.md

 ## Summary

-Amongst the many factors that caused Australian east coast electricity wholesale prices to double between 2015 and 2016, is the opening of the east coast gas market to internatinal exports, via the Port of Gladstone.
-Here I explore time series of Gladstone Port Authority LNG export volumes, and NEM market dispatch prices to illustrate the correlations.
+Amongst the many factors that caused Australian east coast electricity wholesale prices to double ind 2016 was the opening of the east coast gas market to internatinal LNG exports, via the Port of Gladstone.
+Here I explore atime series of Gladstone Port Authority LNG export volumes, and NEM market dispatch prices to illustrate the correlations.
 LNG exports are expresed in annualised tonneage.
 NEM market prices are in AUD$ per megawatt hour.

 ## Package dependencies